 Women in tech: how Salesforce is leading the way

-At Google, women make up 30% of the workforce, with just 17% in technology positions.
-Over at Twitter, the general workforce split is close to 50/50 – but only 10% of female employees are in technology roles.
+At Google, women make up 32% of the workforce, and 26% of those in leadership positions are women.
+Only 23% of people in tech roles at Google are female.
+Over at Twitter, the general workforce split is close to 40/60, but only 21% of those in tech roles are women.

 The retention rate for women is far lower in tech jobs too.
 Quitting rates average at a staggering 41% for women and 17% for men.
 Although the reasons behind this are complex, some attribute it to trends such as the ‘Brogrammer’.